pinax/pinax-models/README.rst

 .. image:: https://img.shields.io/badge/license-MIT-blue.svg
     :target:  https://pypi.python.org/pypi/pinax-models/

+pinax-models provides support for logical deletes on models and in the Django admin.

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.

+On May 25, 2015, Patrick donated `django-logicaldelete` to Pinax and as part of that process, `pinax-models` was born and the code incorporated into that package.
+It remains just a Django app and can be quite independently of other Pinax apps.

 This is a small and simple app that Patrick Altman wrote to get some reuse out of something he did in nearly every project and every model he created.
 It's